Benefits of staying connected

 As you get older, certain changes can make it harder for you to stay socially active.
 For example:

-- retirement may have reduced the number of people you see on a daily basis
+- you may see fewer people on a daily basis if you've retired

-- health difficulties or a lack of money may have made it harder to get out.
+- health difficulties or a lack of money may make it harder to get out.

-Whether you want to stay in touch with old friends, make new friends and acquaintances, or find different types of relationships, a few simple steps can help you to get the social contact you would like.
+Whether you want to stay in touch with old friends, make new friends and acquaintances, or take part in social activities, a few simple steps can help you to get the social contact you would like.